manakiaHk/WCBlock/README.md

 ## WCBlock

- * A lightweight block library of UIKit extension , t will  make your code simple .
+ * A lightweight block library of UIKit extension , It make your code simple .

 ## How To Get Started